-The various offerings of Moody Bible Institute each have their own set of costs.
+The various offerings of Moody each have their own set of costs.
 All programs are subsidized to some measure by sacrificial giving from Christian friends interested in Moody and its ministries.
-The costs of the programs outlined below are Chicago campus, Bachelor of Arts and Bachelor of Music; and Spokane campus, Bachelor of Arts and Bachelor of Science in Missionary Aviation Technology.
+The costs of the programs outlined below are Chicago campus, Bachelor of Arts and Bachelor of Music; and Moody Aviation, Bachelor of Science in Missionary Aviation Technology.